Baskarperiyasamy/Smart-E-Commerce-Platform_Returns-Refunds/README.md

    ```sql
    CREATE DATABASE ecommerce_db;
    ```
-3. That's it — no tables to create manually.
-SQLAlchemy will create all tables automatically (including the new `orders`, `order_items`, and `payments` tables) the first time the FastAPI app starts.
+3. SQLAlchemy creates the core tables automatically the first time the FastAPI app starts.
+Two additional migrations are needed for the returns/refunds module (see "Returns/Refunds schema" below).

 ### 2. Confirm your MySQL credentials